andreasabel/inCode/entry/effectful-recursive-real-world-autos-intro-to-machine.md

 for adding effects and, making the plain ol' `Auto` into something more rich and featureful.
 We'll see how to express denotative and declarative compositions using recursively binded `Auto`s, and what that even means.
-It'll be a trip down several avenues to motivate and see practical Auto usage.\[^nofrp\] Basically, it'll be a "final hurrah".
+It'll be a trip down several avenues to motivate and see practical Auto usage.[^1] Basically, it'll be a "final hurrah".

 A fair bit of warning --- if the last post is not fresh in your mind, or you still have some holes, I recommend going back and reading through them again.